UH Cleveland Awards & Recognitions

 At UH Cleveland Medical Center, we strive for excellence in patient care.
 The efforts of our dedicated staff have resulted in numerous awards and accreditations from some of the country’s top medical associations of patient care, safety and quality.

-In 2018, UH Cleveland Medical Center was ranked by U.S. News & World Report as follows:
+UH Cleveland Medical Center has again been ranked among the nation’s Best Hospitals in seven adult specialties by U.S. News & World Report.

 Leapfrog Hospital Safety Grade